The amount of time a kenshi spends as a beginner (not yet wearing

 previous level and adding the following:

-- care of shinai, including
+- knowledge and care of shinai, including

 untying and retying the nakayui